PEQUONNOCK RIVER TRAIL:

 To start Twin Brooks Park in Trumbull [Southern Section]; From Route 15 westbound (Merritt Pkwy) take exit 50 to Route 127 and head right.
 Travel 0.4 miles and turn right into Twin Brooks Park.
 Follow to the first parking lot.
 Trail begins to your left.
 For Route 15 eastbound take exit 51, then get back on Route 15 westbound and follow directions above.
 Parking for residents only.

-To start from the Tait Road parking lot in Trumbull [Center Section]; Take exit 49 off of Route 15 (Merritt Parkway) to Route 25 north.
-Take exit 9 and go left on Daniels Farm Rd to Route 127.
+To start from the Tait Road parking lot in Trumbull [Central Section]; Take exit 49 off of Route 15 (Merritt Parkway) to Route 25 north.
+Take exit 6 and go left on Daniels Farm Rd to Route 127.
 Take a right onto Route 127 and turn right again at the second entrance onto Tait Rd.
 There is a long parking area along the right side.
 The trail starts on the left.

-To start from the Whitney Avenue parking lot in Trumbull [Center Section]; Take exit 49 off of Route 15 (Merritt Parkway) to Route 25 north.
+To start from the Whitney Avenue parking lot in Trumbull [Central Section]; Take exit 49 off of Route 15 (Merritt Parkway) to Route 25 north.
 Take this divided expressway to a traffic light at the intersection of Route 111.
 Go left onto Route 111 south for 0.7 miles and turn left onto Whitney Ave.
 The parking lot will be on your right less then ½ a mile down.
 The entrance is directly across from a white sign that reads "Parlor Rock", on the left side of the road.

-To start from Old Mine Park in Trumbull [Center Section]; Take exit 49 off of Route 15 (Merritt Parkway) to Route 25 north.
+To start from Old Mine Park in Trumbull [Central Section]; Take exit 49 off of Route 15 (Merritt Parkway) to Route 25 north.
 When the expressway ends, turn right on Route 111, then right on Old Mine Rd into the park.
 Parking for residents only.

 To start from Wolfe Park in Monroe [Northern Section]; Take exit 49 off of Route 15 (Merritt Parkway) to Route 25 north.
 Route 25 starts out as a divided highway until it crosses Route 111.
 Keep an eye out for the Monroe town line.
 Past this point watch for a right turn onto Mill St. Take this curving road to Maple Drive and then a right onto Hill Rd.
 You'll see a sign for the park and the road on your left.
 There is a Park Gate House at the entrance.
 NOTE: From Memorial Day to Labor Day there is an entrance fee.
 You may park just down the entrance road on your right at the Great Hollow Lake parking lot or if full, continue on down to the parking lots near the beach.
 This is a pretty impressive park with a beach, pool, playgrounds, athletic fields, tennis courts and hiking trails.
-Note; no bikes allowed on the park trails
+Note; no bikes allowed on the park trails.

 To start from Cutlers Farm Road parking lot in Monroe [Northern End]; Take exit 49 off of Route 15 (Merritt Parkway) to Route 25 north.
 Where the divided highway ends, continue on Route 25 for 3 miles to the Village of Upper Stepney.
 Turn right onto Green St, which then turns into Pepper St and go 1 mile to a right hand turn onto Cutlers Farm Rd.
 The parking lot is on your left down a gravel road.

 The Pequonnock River Trail (formally known as the Housatonic Rail Trail) generally follows the path of the abandoned Housatonic Railway corridor and runs parallel to the Pequonnock River.
-It starts in Downtown Bridgeport, although the plan is to extend the trail South to Seaside Park along Long Island Sound.
-It travels North through Beardsley Park into Trumbull, across Route 15 (Merritt Parkway), into Twin Brooks Park, through the Pequonnock River Valley and into Monroe, where it follows the old rail bed through Wolfe Park to the Newtown town line.
+It starts in Downtown Bridgeport, although the plan is to extend the trail South, to the Seaside Park Trail, along Long Island Sound.
 The trail starts out along the Berkshire Spur Trail in Bridgeport before connecting to the Pequonnock River Trail at Beardsley Park.
-A gap currently exists in Trumbull from Twin Brooks Park to Tait Rd.
-The trail then continues from Tait Rd North through Wolfe Park in Monroe, to the Newton town line.
-For more information visit; PEQUONNOCK RIVER VALLEY
+It then travels North, through Beardsley Park into Trumbull, across Route 15 (Merritt Parkway), into Twin Brooks Park, through the Pequonnock River Valley and into Monroe, where it follows the old rail bed through Wolfe Park to the Newtown town line.
+A Gap currently exists in Trumbull from Twin Brooks Park to Tait Rd.
+The trail then continues from Tait Rd North, through Wolfe Park in Monroe, to the Newton town line.
+The Housatonic Rail Bed was constructed in the early 1840's as the Berkshire Railroad from Van Deusenville to West Stockbridge.
+In 1843 it was leased to the Housatonic Railroad, which was eventually taken over by the New York, New Haven, & Hartford RR.
+Freight service stopped in the 1950s.
+For more information visit; PEQUONNOCK RIVER TRAIL & PEQUONNOCK RIVER VALLEY .

 SEASIDE PARK TRAIL SECTION: